tensorflow/models/official/vision/docs/read_custom_datasets.md

 Based on the type of values in the dataset, the user must first convert them into above types.
-Below are the simple helper functions that help in the conversion and return a `tf.train.Feature` object.Refer to the helper builder [class](https://github.com/tensorflow/models/blob/ea1054c5885ad8b8ff847db02c010f8b51e25f5b/official/core/tf_example_builder.py#L100) here.
+Below are the simple helper functions that help in the conversion and return a `tf.train.Feature` object.
+Refer to the helper builder [class](https://github.com/tensorflow/models/blob/ea1054c5885ad8b8ff847db02c010f8b51e25f5b/official/core/tf_example_builder.py#L100) here.